ASA 105 Coastal Navigation

 ASA119 Marine Weather Endorsement: 2 Day classroom program.
 ASA119 Marine Weather Endorsement is for those who want to understand the proper use of weather information in planning and adapting navigation during voyages.
 Course includes a description of basic weather concepts, pressure and wind, global winds and currents, strong wind systems, clouds fog and sea state, wind and terrain, weather maps, sources of marine weather, on board forecasting and tactics, and southern hemisphere weather.
 Prerequisites: None.
 Price: $79.99 without ASA certification or $99.99 with ASA certification.
 Class taught by David Stadler, ASA Marine Weather Instructor.
 Two day class.
 9:00 AM -4:00 PM both days.
 Location: 710 Ridgely, Annapolis MD.
-February 24, 2018 and March 3, 2018.
+Not available again until 2020.

 ASA107 Celestial Navigation Class: 4 Day classroom program from Friday to Monday.
 Our celestial class is for those who want classroom instruction instead of an on line program, and for those who want a hands on program where they get to use a sextant.
 Students get to try out the school's Cassens & Plath Horizon Ultra sextant, Weems and Plath sextant, and Davis Mark 25 sextant.
 Students who successfully complete the program will receive certification for the ASA107 Celestial Navigation standard.
 ASA107 is required for those planning on getting certified to the ASA108 Ocean Passage Making standard.